copygirl/gaemdesign/main.md

 ```

 When using lower quality tools such as rocks, multiple attempts may be required
 to "break through" and remove the desired shape.

-Depending on the tool head being made, certain number of voxel layers
+Breaking off larger pieces of
+stone may result in a small rock to be created.

+Depending on the recipe, an item has to be made from varying numbers of layers.
+For example, a stone knife blade would only be 1 layer thick while an axe head
+may be 3 layers.
+It may be required to flip the working piece to shape the
+opposite side.

 ### Clay shaping

-Unlike knapping, clay shaping is freely three-dimensional, and materials won't
+Clay shaping is freely three-dimensional, materials can be added and removed;
-be lost if you make a mistake.
-Also has much different crafting mechanics.
+they won't be lost if you make a mistake.
+Also has much different crafting
+mechanics.
 There's different "techniques" to manipulating clay:

 | Category   | Technique | Description |
 | ---------- | --------- | ----------- |